The name of this organization shall be the "Computer Science Club of the University of Waterloo".

 - The Club membership cannot act except at a general meeting.

-- A motion to remove an officer, or to call new elections (except at an election meeting), requires a 2/3 vote and at least a week's notice.
+- A motion to remove an officer, or to call new elections (except at a regular election meeting or in the case of vacancies), requires at least a week's notice; a quorum of fifty (50) full members or 2/3 of the full membership, whichever is smaller; and a 2/3 vote.
 Any other motion requires a majority vote.

 - If a motion is defeated, it cannot be brought again for sixty (60) days.